leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/essential-google-cloud-infra-foundation.md

 - if you use a virtual machine for 50% of the month, you can an effective discount of 10%.
 - If you use it for 75% of the month, you get an effective discount of 20%.
 - If you use it for 100% of the month, you get an effective discount of 30%

+Compute Engine calculates sustained use discounts based on vCPU and memory usage across each region and separately for each of the following categories: Predefined machine types, and Custom machine types.

+### Special Compute configurations
+Preemptible VMs are only going to live for up to 24 hours, and you only get a 30-second notification before the machine is preempted.

+there are no live migrations nor automatic restarts in preemptible VMs, but you can actually create monitoring and load balancers that can start up new preemptible VMs in case of a failure.
+In other words, there are external ways to keep restarting preemptible VMs if you need to.

+**One major use case for preemptible VMs is running batch processing jobs.** If some of those instances terminate during processing, the job slows but it does not completely stop.
+Therefore, preemptible instances complete your batch processing tasks without placing additional workload on your existing instances, and without requiring you to pay full price for additional normal instances.

+Spot VMs are the latest version of preemptible VMs.
+Spot VMs are virtual machine (VM) instances with the spot provisioning model.
+Spot VMs do not have a maximum runtime.
+Spot VMs are finite Compute Engine resources, so they might not always be available.

+The probability that Compute Engine stops Spot VMs for a system event is generally low, but might vary from a day to day and from zone to zone depending on current conditions.
+Spot VMs can't live-migrate to become standard VMs while they are running or be set to automatically restart when there is a maintenance event.

+Preemptible VMs use the same pricing model as Spot VMs.

+If you have workloads that require physical isolation from other workloads or virtual machines in order to meet compliance requirements, you want to consider sole-tenant nodes.
+A sole-tenant node is a physical Compute Engine server that is dedicated to hosting VM instances only for your specific project.
+A sole-tenant node is shown on the right and it also has multiple VM instances, but they all belong to the same project.

+Another compute option is to create a **shielded VM**.
+It offers verifiable integrity to your VM instances, so you can be confident that your instances haven't been compromised by boot or kernel-level malware or rootkits.
+In order to use the shielded VM features, you **need to select a shielded image**.

+**Confidential VMs** are a breakthrough technology that allows you to **encrypt data** in use, while it's been processed.
+It is a type of **N2D** Compute Engine VM instance running on hosts based on the second generation of AMD Epyc processors, code-named "Rome".